ignaciofls/Azure-Cognitive-Search-Copy-Index/README.md

 # Azure-Cognitive-Search-Copy-Index

-Sample python code to copy Azure Cognitive Search indexes
+Sample python code to export, import or duplicate Azure Cognitive Search indices

 ## How to run it
   python main.py --parameter